MGCodesandStats/hotel-modelling/README files/lstm_weeklycancellations.md

 ## Comparison with ARIMA

-As mentioned, weekly hotel cancellations were predicted using ARIMA instead of LSTM in a [previous post](https://www.michael-grogan.com/hotel-cancellations/).
+Weekly hotel cancellations were predicted using ARIMA instead of LSTM in a previous post.

 Here is a comparison of prediction performance across the H1 and H2 datasets for both models.